• Skip to primary navigation

 Personally, I love to visit in shoulder season, specifically April/May or September/October.
 In spring and fall, you’ll enjoy warmer weather and warmer ocean temps with far fewer crowds.

-Most visitors base in West Maui…It’s where you’ll find the best beaches in resorts.
-Kihei and Lahaina are popular areas to stay as they provide easy access to Maui attractions all over the island.
-(See “Where to stay in Maui” above for more details.)
+Most visitors base in South or West Maui…It’s where you’ll find the best beaches and resorts.
+Kihei is popular because it providse easy access to Maui attractions all over the island.
+(See “Where to stay in Maui” for more details.)

 I love to live like a local when I go to Hawaii so I go to VRBO to look for condos on the beach.
 I have been so close to the water that I was worried I would be hit by a wave–at a third the price of a resort with a garden view.
 I also loved staying overnight in Hana so we could take a long walk along the Waianapanapa State beach.
 There is nowhere to stay that isn’t a budget buster except the cabins at Waianapanapa State Beach, which we stayed at and are in a fabulous location, but are a little too local, even for me.
 When we went, the meal choices were outrageously expensive resort meals, hot dogs at the local mini mart, and meals from a single food truck in town.
 Fortunately, those were great so we bought lunches and dinners there at the same time because the truck was only open for a few hours a day.